jkreed/brown-bag/README.md

 # brown-bag

-A Clojure library designed to ... well, that part is up to you.
+A common place to store our Clojure brown bag discussion code.

 ## Usage